The Ultimate Doggie Backpacking Gear Checklist

 Identification tags

-When venturing into the great with your dog, it's crucial to have proper identification tags in case they get lost.
+When venturing into the great outdoors with your dog, it's crucial to have proper identification tags in case they get lost.
 Make sure your dog's tags include your contact information, including a phone number that will be reachable even in remote areas.
 This will help increase the chances of a happy reunion if your dog happens to wander off.

 First aid kit